aidanconnolly/unlpd-crime-data/ThesisDocument.md

 The `replace()` method removes the characters by replacing them with nothing.
 Then, the `astype()` method converts the Stolen and Damaged columns to float values, and the `to_datetime()` function converts the Reported column to datetime objects.

 ## Creating a month column
 To filter the data by month, I needed to create a column with the month each crime was reported.
-I decided to filter by month as that would be long enough for trends to appear that wouldn't be obvious to the standard journalist.
+I filtered by month to allow trends to appear that wouldn't be obvious to the standard journalist.

 ```python
 df['Month'] = df['Reported'].dt.to_period('M')